mamund/2026-05-tram/README.md

 ## Reporting philosophy

-TRAM emphasizes:
+TRAM can produce several complementary views of a test run.

-* low-noise console output
+* concise console output
-* readable failures
+* HTTP transcript of the observed conversation
-* behavior visibility
+* machine-readable behavioral report

-* detailed machine-readable reports
+The transcript records the observed HTTP conversation.

-The console output is intentionally concise by default.
+The report evaluates that conversation against the behavioral expectations expressed in the manifest.

 Manifest validation is treated as a first-class operation, allowing behavioral models to be reviewed independently of execution.